victorzv/service/javaAPIClient/docs/ApiApi.md

 # **pdfWebapiSplitdocPost**
 > FileResponse pdfWebapiSplitdocPost(files, splitType, pars)

+Split document.

 Splits the provided documents based on the specified split type and page rage to spit.

-This endpoint is used to split documents based on the specified split type and page rage.
-If the splitting is started, the response will contain a success status and an optional message.
-If the splitting fails, the response will contain an error status and a message indicating the reason for the failure.

 ### Example
 ```java